 8. Flexible and responsive Images and videos

 Websites are accessed on different devices depending on the availability and convenience of users.
-Now, either you have to hire developers that will design your website for different devices or make your website responsive and work on all devices.
+Now, either you have to hire developers who will design your website for different devices or make your website responsive and work on all devices.
 The first method is not effective and efficient and will cost you lots of money.
 Business owners go for 2nd method as it is very efficient and effective.

 In a responsive website, your media like images and video along with your content must be able to adapt as per the screen size of your device.
 Making images and videos responsive is one of the difficult challenges in the design of a responsive website.